tlevine/dada.pink/configuring-web-servers/index.md

 If the behavior you desire is more complicated, you must still include these things.
 After that, you should add further explanation of what you want.

+Come up with enough examples that you think people will understand what you want.
+It is quite likely that one example will be enough.

 ## Template
 Fill out this template, and send it to whomever you're asking the question